 The concepts of dwelling, hospitality and extended family are woven through a participatory arts model that attempts to form relations across not only disciplines but also sectors and species.
 Primarily it considers the relationship between the various disciplines within the HBBE and encourages relationships with wider public audiences through participatory art projects.
 It combines an ethnographic approach to social dynamics characteristic of Artist Placement Group (Slater 2000) with an approach to interdisciplinarity where unexpected meetings or locations provide opportunities for generative knowledge production across distinct groups (Crisp et al. 2022).
 Without pre-planned outcomes, the work of BioDwelling unfolds through the conversations that arise between extended family members (the BioDwelling community) in dwelling spaces that include The OME, the gallery, the lab and the home.
 Drawing from ideas that arose during initial interviews with the HBBE research group, artist Louise Mackenzie enlisted the support of HBBE researchers to develop a series of public-facing arts-led events and workshops that bring bio-science and bio-architecture researchers into dialogue with lay publics and with micro-organisms.
 During these workshops, conversations were recorded, exploring both the concepts at play in the research of the HBBE and public readiness to accept these concepts.
 Micro-organisms were a central component of the workshops, giving lay publics a visceral and tangible access to biotechnology research through the materials and mediums of biology, including bacterial cellulose, mycelium and bacteria that consume household waste.
 Further, through the gifting of micro-organisms in forms such as bacterial cellulose, kombucha and beer, the workshops provided an opportunity for microbial life to become an active and considered member of participants’ home dwelling spaces, probing the question of how one’s home can be hospitable to more-than-humans.

 BioDwelling is a pilot project in cross-sectoral participatory arts, with initial funding during 2021–22.
 To date, the BioDwelling community has over 70 members in the United Kingdom and over 300 followers on social media (BioDwelling 2023), galvanized through a series of introductory network launch events (Figures 1 and 2) and workshops.
 Early activities focused on gauging public interest in the topics of research under exploration within the HBBE, whilst providing researchers with an opportunity to see their research from the perspective of other disciplines and wider publics.
 Employing a participatory framework helps to bring to the fore the potential for research to have unintended consequences and to raise questions and ethical dilemmas in relation to established social norms and conventions.
 The most challenging aspect of developing this community has been nurturing the engagement of researchers, busy with their own projects.
-Nonetheless, three projects have emerged from (and been shaped by) these early interactions: Listen with Mother? which explores relationships of care regarding biological materials through the provocative metaphor of interspecies mothering; Shit Happens! which questions public readiness and acceptance of human waste as a circular source of energy; OME Brew which uses myth, ritual and brewing practices to provoke discussion around the differences between institutional science and lay expertise.
+Nonetheless, three projects have emerged from (and been shaped by) these early interactions: Listen with Mother? which explores relationships of care regarding biological materials through the provocative metaphor of interspecies mothering; Shit Happens! which questions public readiness and acceptance of human waste as a circular source of energy; OME Brewwhich uses myth, ritual and brewing practices to provoke discussion around the differences between institutional science and lay expertise.
 We go on to describe the most fully developed of the three projects, Listen with Mother? in detail below, whilst introducing the others as examples of how generative interdisciplinary projects can grow from BioDwelling’s extended family methodology.

 Listen with Mother?